IOpener™ – Cancer immunotherapy treatment optimization

 Diagnostic Assay Services Facility

 PamGene’s ISO13485 compliant Diagnostic Assay Services Facility performs the IOpener™ test as IVD assay service to help targeting the most appropriate treatment for individual melanoma and lung cancer patients.
-The IOpener™ test is currently available as in-house developed test and is in the final phase of clinical validation for CE-IVD certification.
+The IOpener™ test is currently available as in-house developed test.
+Since July 2022, the IOpener®-melanoma and the IOpener®-NSCLC tests have been registered as CE-IVDs under the in-vitro diagnostic medical device Directive (98/79/EG) by the Dutch Ministry of Health, Welfare and Sport.
+The IOpener™ tests are currently available as in-house developed tests and approved for clinical studies and for use in diagnostic procedures.

 In-vitro Diagnostic Development